 Nirmala, 8: “I’ll be a great actress when i grow up”

 Nirmala, 8, has sparkling eyes.
-After losing her right leg following the earthquake which struck Nepal in April 2015, she underwent a long period of rehabilitation with the support of Handicap International physiotherapists.
+After losing her right leg following the earthquake which struck Nepal in April 2015, she underwent a long period of rehabilitation with the support of Humanity & Inclusion (HI) physiotherapists.
 Today, she is walking again on her prosthetic leg and obsessed with just one thing: becoming an actress.

 Except, one year ago Nirmala lost her right leg when a wall fell on her during the devastating earthquake in Nepal.
 Her leg was trapped under heavy rubble but some neighbours pulled her out and she was rushed to the trauma centre in Bir hospital, Kathmandu.
 The hospital was in chaos, overwhelmed with injured people.